stastnypremysl/lsql-csv/README.md

 So, as you can see, the first block is (*and always is*) the from block.
 There are file names or `-` (stdin) separated by space.
 The second block is the select block, also separated by space.

-For example
+For example:

     lsql-csv '-, &1.2 &1.1' <<- EOF
     World;Hello
     EOF

-Returns
+It returns:

     Hello;World

 #### Simple filtering
     lsql-csv -d: '-, &1.*, if &1.3>=1000' < /etc/passwd

 This will print lines of users whose UID >=1000.
-It can be also written as
+It can be also written as:

     lsql-csv -d: 'p=/etc/passwd, p.*, if p.3 >= 1000'